 Nonetheless, the beauty of the building becomes another reason why people list the palace.
 Located in the east of Ubud, Peliatan Royal Palace stands for more than 300 years.
 With the typical Balinese architecture, the palace remains enormously strong.

 As with other palaces, taking a step in Peliatan Royal Palace gives satisfaction for those who seek tranquility.
 In the morning, Peliatan Royal Palace offers soothing scenery.
-Wandering around the garden, compelling statue and unique typical carvings.
+Wandering around the garden, admiring compelling statue and unique typical carvings.
 Take a peek of the place where the Royal family lives next door.

 In the evening, the visitors can watch Balinese local dance performances, such as Barong dance.
 The dance stage that takes place in the middle of Peliatan Royal Palace.
 The magical performance shows spirituality and art.
 Along with the historical value of Bali is the reason why people should not miss it.

 History of Peliatan Royal Palace

 As well as other palaces in Bali, the Peliatan Royal Palace has existed for centuries.
 This sacred palace was firstly built in the 17th century.
 It took place in Ubud, where the verdant jungle was congregating well at that time.
 In other words, Ubud was full of blooming plants and green rice fields before the palace built.

 Nonetheless, at that time, there had been some packs of family staying around in Peliatan.
 Most of the people live in Jungut, Taman, and Bantuyung.
 The people made the traditional wooden house within the forest.
 The house was called as Kuwu-Kuwu.